ibm-cloud-docs/vpc/backup_service_vpc_about.md

 Volume backups:
 * You can take a total of 750 backups per volume based on your backup policy, in your account and region.
 If you exceed this limit, no further backups are taken.
-* The first backup and the entire volume backup cannot exceed 10 TB.
+* The first backup and the entire volume backup cannot exceed 10 TB if the parent volume is based on a tiered or custom profile.
 * You can't take a backup of a detached volume.
 * You can't create a copy of a backup snapshot in the source (local) region.
 * You can create a copy of a block storage backup in another region.
 However, only one copy of the backup snapshot can exist in each region.